Cabreiro-Lab/cell_dynamics/README.md

 - `-i` or `--input`: Path to the input folder **where Design.xlsx is**.
 The script will look for a file named `Design.xlsx` and read it.
 - `-o` or `--output`: Path to the output folder.
 The script will create a folder for plots and another for the csv files.
 - `-t` or `--threads`: Number of threads to use.
+- `-w` or `--windows`: Specify wheter you are using Windows to use an alternative multiprocessing method.

+**IMPORTANT**: If you are using **Windows**, make sure you specify the `-w` argument.
+The script will use an alternative multiprocessing method that works in Windows.Otherwise, if you are using a Mac with **M1 chip**, you don't need to specify the `-w` argument.

 ### Design.xlsx